California Underinsured and Uninsured Motorist Accident Lawyers

 If your claim exceeds the limits of your UM/UIM coverage, we will look to your policy’s personal injury protection (PIP).
 This coverage typically pays for medical expenses, loss of work income, and accidental death and funeral expenses no matter who was at fault in the accident.

-Please don’t hesitate to contact us today at (800) 644-8000 for a free initial consultation and case evaluation.
-Our uninsured motorist lawyers are here to help.
+Please don’t hesitate to contact us today at (213) 271-9318 for a free initial consultation and case evaluation.
+Our uninsured motorist lawyer is here to help.
 We represent clients throughout California.